cskitty/cskitty.github.io/_posts/2020-04-18-physics-canon-modeling.md

   - Physics
 ---

-## Modeling a Canon using Python
+## Modeling a cannon using Python

-Let us model a canon using Python: given the same initial speed, how to hit a target in a given position with a canon?
+Let us model a cannon using Python: given the same initial speed, how to hit a target in a given position with a cannon?
 Let the cannon be placed in the origin, i.e. its initial coordinate is (0,0) and the rest of parameters are:

 $$\begin{cases}